Listed on this page is an overview of all GED® prep classes and testing sites in the Tyler area.

 *) Literacy Council of Tyler

 Every year, the Literacy Council of Tyler (lcot) present their annual Corporate Spelling Bee at Green Acres Baptist Church’s CrossWalk Conference Center, and in case you’ve never been to this event, you really need to go in the future.
 You cannot have more fun than looking at intelligent men and women look completely mortified when they are struggling to spell out words before a huge crowd.

 And the audience is not sitting politely to applaud someone who happens to get a word right, they really whoop and holler when some word is spelled right, and they usually act like a sort of nice fools.
-In 2015, the theme of the bee was Broadway Musicals.
+Last year, the theme of the bee was Broadway Musicals.
 Everybody was encouraged to dress as their most-loved musical character, and that alone would have been already interesting enough to go to the bee).

-But of course there is some serious business behind this all, and this is work of The Literacy Council of Tyler.
+But of course there is some serious business behind this all, and this is the work of The Literacy Council of Tyler.
 The council is working hard to give adults the ability to learn to read and organizes classes for them so they can obtain their GED credential and change their lives to get a better future.
 The council’s website has a few pretty nice success stories, just go to their site: lcot.org.

 **) Gateway to American Opportunities

 Gateway to American Opportunities is a regional literacy initiative of A Circle of Ten, Inc. and the agency was recently awarded a grant fund from Dollar General Literacy Foundation.
 The organization provides HSE preparation classes at various locations in Cherokee, Camp, Wood and Rusk Counties.